netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 ### VIP_NAMESPACES

 The `VIP_NAMESPACES` environment variable enables you to define the IPAM controller to work only for a set of namespaces.
-The IPAM controller allocates IP addresses to the services created only from the namespaces specified in the environment variable.
+The IPAM controller allocates IP addresses only to services created from namespaces specified in the environment variable.

-The following example demonstrates how you can specify the namespaces in the `VIP_NAMESPACES` environment variable:
+The following example demonstrates how you can specify namespaces in the `VIP_NAMESPACES` environment variable:

         - name: "VIP_NAMESPACES"
           value: 'default kube-system'

-The IPAM controller allocates IP addresses to the services created from `default` and `kube-system` namespaces.
+The IPAM controller allocates IP addresses to services created from `default` and `kube-system` namespaces.

 > **Note**
 > If you do not use the `VIP_NAMESPACES` environment variable or do not set a value, then the IPAM controller allocates IP addresses to services created from all namespaces.